It’s time for a whip around the country to see how our property markets are performing and to look at the factors affecting their future.

 The value of new mortgage lending continued to rise in November 2016 however, the growth is being driven by an ongoing lift in investor mortgage commitments while owner occupier demand has stalled over recent months

-On a similar note, housing credit growth has slowed with owner occupier credit growth slowing and investor credit demand expanding although, it remains well below APRA’s 10% pa threshold having increased by 6.2% over the past yearcore33
+On a similar note, housing credit growth has slowed with owner occupier credit growth slowing and investor credit demand expanding although, it remains well below APRA’s 10% pa threshold having increased by 6.2% over the past year

 Source of all charts: Corelogic.com.au

-The bottom line… property australia
+The bottom line…

 Despite our low interest rate environment, Australia’s property markets are very fragmented and driven by local factors including jobs growth, population growth, consumer confidence and supply and demand.